MasterJ767/Graphics-Project/README.md

 # Graphics-Project

 OpenGL project in C++ creating a small scene.
-The scene makes use of tri-planar mapping and a rotating point light for a day-night cycle.
+The scene makes use of tri-planar mapping for ground textures and a rotating point light for a day-night cycle.

 ## Built With